babashka/http-client/README.md

 See [API.md](API.md).

-## Status

-This library is in flux.
-Feedback is welcome.
-It can be used in production, but expect breaking changes.
-When this library is considered stable (API-wise) it will be built into babashka.

 > NOTE: The `babashka.http-client` library is built-in as of babashka version 1.1.171.

+## Stability

+The `babashka.http-client` namespace can be considered stable.
+The `babashka.http-client.interceptors` namespace may still undergo some breaking changes.

 ## Installation